Dead reckoning: Air

+On 14 June, 1919, John Alcock and Arthur Brown took off from Lester's Field in St. John's, Newfoundland in a Vickers Vimy.
+They navigated across the Atlantic Ocean by dead reckoning and landed in County Galway, Ireland at 8:40 a.m. on 15 June completing the first non-stop transatlantic flight.

 On 21 May 1927 Charles Lindbergh landed in Paris, France after a successful non-stop flight from the United States in the single-engined Spirit of St. Louis.
 As the aircraft was equipped with very basic instruments, Lindbergh used dead reckoning to navigate.

 Dead reckoning in the air is similar to dead reckoning on the sea, but slightly more complicated.
 The density of the air the aircraft moves through affects its performance as well as winds, weight, and power settings.

 The basic formula for DR is Distance = Speed x Time.
 An aircraft flying at 250 knots airspeed for 2 hours has flown 500 nautical miles through the air.
 The wind triangle is used to calculate the effects of wind on heading and airspeed to obtain a magnetic heading to steer and the speed over the ground (groundspeed).
 Printed tables, formulae, or an E6B flight computer are used to calculate the effects of air density on aircraft rate of climb, rate of fuel burn, and airspeed.

-A course line is drawn on the aeronautical chart along with estimated positions at fixed intervals (say every ½ hour).
+A course line is drawn on the aeronautical chart along with estimated positions at fixed intervals (say every half hour).
 Visual observations of ground features are used to obtain fixes.
 By comparing the fix and the estimated position corrections are made to the aircraft's heading and groundspeed.

 Dead reckoning is on the curriculum for VFR (visual flight rules – or basic level) pilots worldwide.
 It is taught regardless of whether the aircraft has navigation aids such as GPS, ADF and VOR and is an ICAO Requirement.
 Many flying training schools will prevent a student from using electronic aids until they have mastered dead reckoning.

 Inertial navigation systems (INSes), which are nearly universal on more advanced aircraft, use dead reckoning internally.
 The INS provides reliable navigation capability under virtually any conditions, without the need for external navigation references, although it is still prone to slight errors.